luiz734/swaync-widgets/readme.md

 - The widget label
 - The widget label when hover

 For each selector, you define css properties for states `on` and `off`.
-It will apply the properties based on the widget state.
+- It will apply the properties based on the widget state.
+- You can't define custom css per widget, only per state

 ## Using the tool
 When you call `swaync-widgets` without any args, it updates: